zkopru-network/blind-find/README.md

     at async main (/Users/mhchia/projects/work/applied-zkp/blind-find/lib/cli/index.js:52:20)
 ```

-Open `configs.yaml`.
-You can see network configurations and a pre-generated valid `blindFindPrivkey`, i.e. the `"XXXXXXXXXXXX"` below.
+Open `~/.blind_find/configs.yaml`.
+You will see the network configurations and a pre-generated valid `blindFindPrivkey`, i.e. the `"XXXXXXXXXXXX"` below.

 ```yaml
 network: